-Myotubular Trust is holding a 2020 call for research grants.
-We will require completed applications by 1700 hours GMT Friday 26th June 2020.
-We anticipate making awards by early September.
+Myotubular Trust is holding a 2021 call for research grants.
+We will require completed applications by 1700 hours GMT Friday 29th October 2021.
+We anticipate making awards in April 2022.

-We are looking to fund further projects that will help find a cure and / or a treatment for any form of centronuclear and myotubular myopathy (congenital X-linked recessive; congenital autosomal recessive; autosomal dominant), focusing on research that would not generally be funded by public or industrial funding sources.
-This year we would also like to receive applications that shed light on the genotype/phenotype inter-relationships in centronuclear and myotubular myopathy and studies on modifiers of disease progression.
-This call will be open to research bodies internationally.
+We are looking to fund projects that will increase the clinical understanding of, and help find a cure and / or a treatment for any form of centronuclear and myotubular myopathy (congenital X-linked recessive; congenital autosomal recessive; autosomal dominant), focusing on research that would not generally be funded by public or industrial funding sources.
+This call will be open to international applications.

-- A project grant applied for by a Principal Investigator to fund a project for 2-3 years duration to be carried out by a Post-Doctoral researcher, or PHD student
+We will consider applications from the Principal Investigator for projects of 2-3 years duration to be carried out by a post-Doctoral researcher, or PHD student

-In particular we would like to encourage the application of new technologies to research into centronuclear and myotubular myopathy; interventional trials; studies that shed light on genotype/phenotype inter-relationships; studies on modifiers of disease progression and collaboration between different medical disciplines and / or different research institutions.
+In particular we would like to encourage the application of novel approaches and technologies to research into myotubular and centronuclear myopathy.
+We are interested in all aspects of translational research, including, but not limited to, interventional trials; studies that shed light on genotype/phenotype inter-relationships; studies on modifiers of disease progression and collaboration between different medical disciplines and / or different research institutions.
 We are also willing to consider applications which involve joint funding of new projects with other organisations.

 Myotubular Trust’s Scientific Advisory Board (SAB) is chaired by Professor Francesco Muntoni of The Institute of Child Health, University College London.
 The SAB makes recommendations to the Myotubular Trust Trustees on which projects to fund, based on scientific assessment and peer review.